roti-d/100-days-of-code/log.md

 **Thoughts:**
 - Didn't have good sleep the night before, only 2-3 hours; so the mind is noticeably more easy to get distrated.
 I caught myself couple times browsing on random website when I was watching RL videos.
 Given the amount of sleep, not too bad day.

+## Day 37: Aug 11, 2022 (Thurs)

+**Today's Progress**:
+- RL: finished David Silver's lecture 2, I think it took me 3 hours in total.
+Started reading the RL intro book, halfway through chapter 1.
+- Python: attempted to code a bit but probably only got 10 mins

+**What I learned**:
+- David silver's lecture 2:
+  - Optimal Reward function:
+    - Optimal State-value function: what's the most value I can extract from being in this state
+      - 2 steps look ahead:
+        - Step 1: Based on the actions that I can take, what states will I end up in.
+        - Step 2: Based on the state I ended up in step 1, what the env will bring me to in the next step? what the value function for that step?
+        - Back probagate the rewards and take max
+    - Optimal Actin-value function: what action gives me the most value from this point onward
+        - Two steps look ahead but take average
+- Optimal policy: the best way to behave. i.e. for value function at each state following the optimal policy is >= any other policy
+  - For every MDP:
+    - There must be one or more optimal policy.
+    - In the same MDP, all optimal policy share the same optimal value function and optimal action-value function.

+- Bellman Optimality equation (a way to solve MDP):
+    - Q* => Optimal action
+    - v* => Optimate state function
+  - Bellman equation is not linear, and has not closed solution.
+Thus needs to be solved using dynamic programming or q-learning.

+**Thoughts:**
+- Didn't have good sleep the night before, only 2-3 hours; so the mind is noticeably more easy to get distrated.
+I caught myself couple times browsing on random website when I was watching RL videos.
+Given the amount of sleep, not too bad day.